ayam-pant01/LibraryManagementSystem/README.md

 3. **Book Checkout (Customer)**
    - Customers can browse all available books in the library.
    - Customers can check out books.
-Only one copy of each book is available.
+Only one copy of each book is available.W
    - The system automatically tracks the availability of books.
    - Customers can leave reviews for books with a 1-5 star rating.